Frank-Digital-Experiences/teaching-kit-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Style Guide

+## Types

+- if you use a type/interface in more than one place it goes into the ~src/types/index.d.ts file
+- if you extend/use a type/interface, it can be declared locally, but as long as it doesn't get used more than once

+## Styles
+We use ... in this project.

+The local styles for a component should be placed in the same directory.
+Styles used over multiple components should be placed inside /src/styles/